unsignedzero/PreZen/README.md

 If one codes it up using relative values,as positions for all the content, then it can potentially scale up, if done correctly.

+In addition, I have left function calls so that one doesn't have to click on the arrows keys to advance forward to go back to the previous slide.
+Jwerty is used in the background, see main.js to read inputs from the keyboard.
+As of now, this is fixed but might be changeable in the future.

 Included is a sample slide that I will use.

 Created by unsignedzero and started on 01-25-2013 as an idea.